 Today, we‘re testing the Shining 3D EinScan-SP, a desktop 3D scanner.
-This article aims to give a fair evaluation of this affordable 3D scanner through the 3D scanning of standard 3D objects.
 During this 3D scanner review, we will follow our standardized protocol to evaluate the performance of this product.

 Founded in 2004, Shining 3D is the #1 company on the Chinese stock exchange for the 3D digitizing and 3D printing industry.
 The company’s headquarters are located in Hangzhou, and there are branches in Shanghai, Beijing, Guangzhou, and several other major Chinese cities.

-Shining 3D became renowned for their offer of affordable yet efficient 3D scanners, starting with the Einscan-S desktop 3D scanner, which this EinScan-SP replaces.
+Shining 3D became renowned for its offer of affordable yet efficient 3D scanners, starting with the Einscan-S desktop 3D scanner, which this EinScan-SP replaces.
 The added ‘P’ in EinScan-SP stands for Platinum.

 Shining 3D’s lineup of desktop 3D scanners is based on structured light technology.
 The basic principle: a video projector casts a light pattern on a 3D surface that modifies the pattern in a specific way.
 This deformation is captured by the sensor and allows the software to calculate the 3D surface’s topology and to create a 3D mesh.

 The GIF above displays the different steps for the 3D scanning process with structured light technology.
-The first image is black and white stripes, then red, green and finally blue before the automatic turntable rotates 20°, and the cycle restarts for another capture.
+The first image is black and white stripes, red, green, and blue before the automatic turntable rotates 20°, and the cycle restarts for another capture.

 Objects used for test 3D scans: